 Meditation isn't about "shutting everything out" or trying to stop thoughts.
-It's about becoming aware of thoughts.
-It's learning to observe them without getting caught up in them.
+It's about strengthening awareness of thoughts, and learning to observe them without getting caught up in them.

-This state creates conditioned behavior, which drives our decisions, actions, and reactions, and leads to the struggles we all face:
+This state leads to conditioned behavior, which dictates our decisions, actions, and reactions, and leads to the struggles we all face: